Whole Story

 Butchery is an art, and the Whole Foods Market® meat teams genuinely respect the traditions of the trade.
 We invest in our butchers and have trained butchers in every single store, which really sets us apart.
 In addition to regular training for the meat department, we offer an apprenticeship program to help new meat cutters learn the ins and outs of butchery.
 This competition both celebrates these highly regarded in-house butchers and puts the spotlight on butchery — a pursuit that takes a high degree of skill and years of experience to master.

 We see this event as a great way to place an emphasis on where our meat comes from.
 It’s often easy to forget that the burger, steak or drumstick on your plate was once an animal.
 How was that animal raised?
 How was it treated?
 Where did it come from?
 What about added hormones and antibiotics?
 Was its growth artificially accelerated to get to market sooner and reduce feed cost?
 How can we use all of the animal rather than having parts go to waste?
 We know some people choose not to eat meat and that’s fine.
-But if you do, we think that the more you know about our meat, the better.
+But if you do, we think that the more you know about our meat, the better opens in a new tab.

 Whole Foods Market’s quality standards for meat include no antibiotics – ever, no added hormones*, and no animal byproducts in feed.
 All of the beef, pork and chicken sold in Whole Foods Market’s meat department comes from farms and ranches that are certified to Global Animal Partnership’s 5-Step Animal Welfare Rating system.

 Love beef?
 Passionate about pork?
-Thrillistthe free daily email that sifts through the junk to find the best of what’s new in your ‘hood – and Whole Foods Market are sending a few lucky winners to New York’s Meatopia on September 8 to cheer on our top butchers at the finals, enjoy live music and dine on meat prepared by great chefs including Michael White (Marea), Michael Psilakis (Kefi), Aaron Franklin (Franklin’s BBQ) and Naomi Pomeroy (Beast).
-Enter to win on the Thrillist site.
+Thrillist opens in a new tabthe free daily email that sifts through the junk to find the best of what’s new in your ‘hood – and Whole Foods Market are sending a few lucky winners to New York’s Meatopia on September 8 to cheer on our top butchers at the finals, enjoy live music and dine on meat prepared by great chefs including Michael White (Marea), Michael Psilakis (Kefi), Aaron Franklin (Franklin’s BBQ) and Naomi Pomeroy (Beast).
+Enter to win on the Thrillist site opens in a new tab.

 No matter how you cut it; these 11 US regional champions are some of the most skilled butchers in the business.
 We honor these Whole Foods Market butchers, whose skills are as sharp as their blades: